-Start by Learning the Notes
+How to use a Metronome: Start by Learning the Notes

 If you’re working on a piece of music you probably start by learning the notes first.
 You’ve made note of the time signature and the key signature, and you’ve got an idea of the rhythm.
-Once you are fairly comfortable with the where the notes fall on your instrument, it’s time to make sure your timing is locked in.
+Once you are fairly comfortable with where the notes fall on your instrument, it’s time to make sure your timing is locked in.
 Start with a piece of music you’re already comfortable with.
 This means you should know the notes, which fingers you will use, and know the rhythm of the piece or section.

-Setting Your Time and Tempo
+How to Practice with a Metronome: Setting Your Time and Tempo

-Now it’s time grab your metronome.
+Now it’s time to grab your metronome.
 If you don’t have one, here are some recommendations from Mr. Hoffman.
 Set your time signature, if it’s an option on your metronome.
 I’m going to practice in 4/4 time.
 Pick your tempo.
 A moderate tempo like 70 beats per minute is a good place to start.
-If you’re new to the metronome and start too slow it can be difficult to get locked in with the beat.
+If you’re new to the metronome settings and start too slow it can be difficult to get locked in with the beat.
 If you start too fast, you might not be able to keep up and your technique may suffer.
 In the video above, I’m going to demonstrate playing the C Major scale.
 In this case, each note I’m playing is a quarter note, and each beat on the metronome is a quarter note.
 As I play, every note lines up with a click of the metronome – at least it should, if I’m playing in time.
 After you get comfortable with a piece, you can increase the tempo.
 If you feel comfortable at 70 beats per minute, you can raise it to 74 beats per minute.
 Make sure as you increase your speed that you stay focused on good technique.

 Spend Some Time with Your Metronome